Franky1/Streamlit-Selenium/README.md

 <https://discuss.streamlit.io/t/issue-with-selenium-on-a-streamlit-app/11563>

 It is not that easy to install and use Selenium based webscraper in container based environments.
-On the local computer, this usually works much more smoothly because a browser is already installed here and can be controlled by the associated webdriver.
+On the local computer, this usually works much more smoothly because a browser is already installed and can be controlled by the associated webdriver.
-In container-based environments, however, headless operation is mandatory because no UI can be used there.
+In container-based environments, however, **headless** operation is **mandatory** because no UI can be used there.

 Therefore, in this repository a small example is given to get Selenium working on: